SpinalHDL/SpinalDoc/spinal/index.md

 - No support of falling edge clock or active low reset.
 - No support for asynchronous reset, also nothing for FPGA-bitstream reset (FF loaded by the bitstream)
 - No clock enable support.
-- Chisel makes the assumption that every clock wire come from the top level inputs, you don't have access to clock signal.
+- Chisel makes the assumption that every clock wire come from the top level inputs, you don't have access to clock signals.

 #### Syntax could be better:
 - Not pretty literal value syntax, No implicit conversion between Scala and Chisel types.